ricardoevvargas/data-articles-3w-dataset/2.0.0/DATA_ARTICLE.md

 > 💡 This section should be used to explain each data record associated with this work, including the repository where this information is stored, and to provide an overview of the data files and their formats and any folder structure.
 Please do not include extensive summary statistics, which should be limited to less than half a page, with 1-2 tables or figures, if required at all.
 Note the general expectation is that, if readers wish to scrutinise your dataset's contents, they will download and analyse it for themselves.
 Unlimited length.

-> 👍 Excellent references, lack of relevant content, cohesion, clarity, English grammar, and presentation format.
+> 👍 Lack of relevant content, cohesion, clarity, English grammar, and presentation format.

 The 3W Dataset 2.0.0 is licensed under CC-BY 4.0 and is publicly available at the following Figshare [[18]](#18) address: https://figshare.com/articles/dataset/pending.